WWF-International/wwf-uk-css-style-guide/readme.md

 Selectors
 ---------

-‘With great power there must also come great responsibility’ - Uncle Ben
+*‘With great power there must also come great responsibility’ - Uncle Ben*

 Broad selectors give efficient and easily understandable code, but can lead to unseen consequences.
 Very specific selectors can target accurately, but tend to lead to a cluttered and large stylesheet.

-**Don't use `#ids` for styling.** They're too specific and give long term pain.
+**Don't use `#id` for styling.** They're too specific and give long term pain.
 They lack reusability, tend to lean towards use-once code, and the only way to override them is with the dreaded `!important`.
-So we don't use #id for styling.
+So we don't use `#id` for styling.

 **Broad selectors - such as `figure`, `header`, `footer` - are broadly fine**.
 They should be used as foundation styles, but be careful when using broader selectors such as section and article.